 Data is increasingly vital to mid-market businesses who want to carve out a competitive advantage.
 Everyone working in wholesale or retail industries knows how easy it is for customers to swap suppliers when an issue arises or not, so data analytics may hold the key to keeping them.
 Build a case for data analytics to enhance your ERP system so you can adopt a whole-of-business approach to keeping customers.

-Where the debate begins is whether embarking on an enterprise-wide data analytics project or investing in a new business intelligence (BI) solution is the right thing to do from the company’s perspective in this economic climate.
+Where the debate begins is whether embarking on an enterprise-wide data analytics project is the right thing to do from the company’s perspective in this economic climate.
 In the minds of many business leaders, jumpstarting a new initiative and deploying new software, storage space and training can be expensive, time-consuming and fraught with potential problems.
-They need to be convinced that data analytics will ultimately deliver bottom-line benefits.
+They need to be convinced that data analytics will ultimately deliver bottom-line benefits and new opportunities.

 Among those with little experience in BI or analytics, there is a fear of the unknown.
 Uncertainty of the real value of BI and doubt of promises left unfulfilled.
 However, what the pandemic has underscored is the need to react quickly to a situation, have stronger visibility into a business and to do more with less– so leaders are rethinking digital and automation strategies to help their people focus on keeping the customer base.

 Focus on all the business benefits